dojo/docs/dijit/layout/_LayoutWidget.rst

        <div dojoType="dijit.layout.ContentPane" title=...>...</div>
      </div>

-However, addChild() is called when children are added programatically, like:
+However, addChild() is called when children are added programmatically, like:

 .. code-block:: javascript